-What you will learn in this article:
+What you'll find in this article:

-What city dogs really need to learn · What pollutants they absorb daily · How zeolite protects · Practical tips from real city experience · And of course: how Ezra learned the escalator 🐾
+What city dogs really need to learn · What pollutants they ingest daily · How zeolite protects · Practical tips from real city experience · And of course: how Ezra learned the escalator 🐾

 Ezra was small.
 And Vienna was big.
 And loud.
 And full of things that simply don't exist in nature.